 Can kids benefit from paleolithic nutrition?
 Of course they can!
 Maybe even more so than adults because their food habits and associations are just starting to form.
 Plus, gluten and the other lectins in grains and legumes can be even more damaging to a child’s immature digestive tract than to an adult’s.
 A diet rich in omega-3 fatty acids is crucial for brain development.
 And of course, a diet rich in colorful fruits and vegetables provides all the vitamins and minerals a growing child needs.
 In fact, a paleo diet is more nutritionally dense than any other diet.

 If you found paleolithic nutrition prior to having children, then you have a wonderful opportunity to start your baby off with outstanding nutrition.
-Avocado is an excellent first food as are banana, sweet potatoes, squash, applesauce, and egg yolk.
-I will be posting more about paleo baby foods in the future, so keep a look out!
+Avocado is an excellent first food as are banana, sweet potatoes, squash, applesauce, and egg yolk (see this post for more information about Paleo baby foods, and when to introduce specific foods).
 If you are trying to transition an older child to paleolithic foods, then you’re probably experiencing some of the frustrations that I am (my oldest is exceptionally picky and it’s hard to say no to my youngest if I let my oldest eat cheese and crackers).
 But any improvement to your child’s nutrition will benefit them, so keep trying and be patient.

 Try your best, but also give yourself a break.
 Your child’s diet does not need to be perfectly paleo.
 In an ideal world, you would provide a 100% paleolithic diet at home.
 You would probably allow all the gray area foods (well, obviously not alcohol or caffeine!) and limit refined sugars while not worrying about carbohydrates (especially from fruit and starchy vegetables).
 But what happens when your child goes to a birthday party?
 Birthday cake, cookies and ice cream are a rite of passage for a child and I don’t believe in depriving our children of those experiences.
 What happens if your child goes to a school with a mandatory lunch program?
 Hopefully there will at least be a gluten-free option that you can sign your child up for.
 Do you worry about your child eating pizza at a playdate?
 I think it’s important to do whatever we can to raise our children with optimal nutrition but also with a healthy, not obsessive, attitude toward food.
 Let’s not make a big deal out of those occasional treats, but also strive toward a tasty, healthy variety of paleo foods at home.
 Of course, do be aware of whether your child is extra sensitive to those occasional exposures to neolithic foods.
 Most kids will be okay, but trust your instincts.